|Restaurants||Shopping||Services||Explore Community||Upcoming Events|

 There are a few of ways that business owners and residents alike may become involved with the BID.
 As stated above, there are ten positions available on the Board for business owners.
 These positions come up yearly based upon a rotating two-year term.
 It is also possible for residents to serve on one of the committees based on their background and interest.
 Finally, public comment is welcome at the BID's monthly meetings.
 The BID makes a serious effort to listen to and understand your problems, and if possible, tries to make the necessary changes.

 Where and when does the BID Board of Directors meet?

-The regular public meetings of the Hackettstown BID Board are at 6:30 p.m. quarterly each year at the Municipal Building, located at 215 Stiger Street.
+The regular public meetings of the Hackettstown BID Board are at 5:30 p.m. monthly at the Hackettstown Business Improvement Offices, located at 219 Main Street.

 Who do I contact if I have a question about my BID assessment?

 If you have a specific question relating to your BID tax, contact the Municipal Assessor at 908 852 6767, or the Tax Collector at 908 853 3130.
 If it is a general question, contact the BID Director either by e-mail or by phone at 908 850-5004.

 You may contact the Executive Director by phone at 908 850 5004 or email at firstname.lastname@example.org.
 You may also make an appointment to speak with him in person.